CARL: Criticality-Aware Agentic Reinforcement Learning: Preliminaries

 \section{Preliminaries}

 Multi-turn search agents~\cite{gao2025asearcher} are equipped with a search engine and a web browser.
 They are designed to answer knowledge-intensive questions through interacting with these tools several times for information gathering.
-We formulate this execution process as a Markov Decision Process (MDP), defined by the tuple $\langle \mathcal{S}, \mathcal{A}, P, R \rangle$, where $\mathcal{S}$ represents the state space, and $\mathcal{A}$ denotes the action space. $P(s_{t+1} \mid s_t,a)$ is the transition probability from state $s_t$ to $s_{t+1}$ after taking action $a$, which represents the tool calling process in practice. $R(\cdot)$ is a rule-based outcome reward function, calculating reward based on the terminal state $s_T$.
+We formulate this execution process as a Markov Decision Process (MDP), defined by the tuple $\langle \mathcal{S}, \mathcal{A}, P, R \rangle$, where $\mathcal{S}$ represents the state space, and $\mathcal{A}$ denotes the action space. $P(s_{t+1} \mid s_t,a)$ is the transition probability from state $s_t$ to $s_{t+1}$ after taking action $a$, which represents the tool calling process in practice. $R(s)$ is a rule-based outcome reward function, defined to be non-zero only at terminal states $s_T$.